andrearsenio/andrearsenio/README.md

 I currently work at [AGS Water Solutions](https://www.ags.pt/) where I do extensive work on strategic asset management, particularly in developing lifetime prediction models and (long-term) investment plans for drinking water infrastructure.

-# What do I work with?
+# Which tools do I use?

 I started coding on Matlab but ever since I found [R language](https://www.r-project.org/) and [R Studio](https://www.rstudio.com/) I never looked back.
 The packages that I use the most include: